 Proxmox solutions are widely used in businesses regardless of size, sector or industry as well as in NGOs and in the educational sector.
 The company also offers services like commercial subscriptions and trainings.
 A worldwide partner network and a huge active community guarantee business continuity for Proxmox users.
-Proxmox Server Solutions GmbH is an independent and profitable company based in Vienna, Austria and was established in 2004.
+Proxmox Server Solutions GmbH is an independent and profitable company based in Vienna, Austria.
 Website: http://www.proxmox.com

 Wiki Proxmox VE: http://pve.proxmox.com/wiki